Florida Supreme Court sanctions lawyers engaged in toxic e-mail feud

 These sorts of soul crushing e-mail feuds do nothing to help the clients, move the focus of the case away from the substance of the matter (where it should be) to the lawyers (where it shouldn't be), and are ultimately demeaning as well as psychologically damaging for all concerned.

-In October, the insults got truly personal.
-Mitchell said he was looking online for a mental disability based on Mooney's "symptoms," such as "closely spaced eyes, dull blank stare, bulbous head, lying and inability to tell fiction from reality."
-Mooney, who said his son has a birth defect, called Mitchell a jerk and suggested he look in the mirror for signs of mental disability.
-"Then check your children (if they are even yours. … Better check the garbage man that comes by your trailer to make sure they don't look like him)."
+• From Mooney: Mitchell should look in the mirror to see signs of a disability.
+“Then check your children (if they are even yours. … Better check the garbage man that comes by your trailer to make sure they don’t look like him).”

 If you're dealing with opposing counsel that just doesn't get it, you may want to send him or her a copy of the Florida Bar Complaints filed against the lawyers in this case [click here, here], and note that toxic e-mails can actually get them sanctioned, as noted in the concluding paragraph of both Florida Bar Complaints: